History of the Jews in Belgium: Holocaust

 Prior to the Second World War, and its peak, the Jewish community of Belgium consisted of roughly 70,000 Jews (35,000 resided in Antwerp and 25,000 in Brussels).
 About 22,000 Jews at that time were German Jewish refugees.
 Only 6% of the Jewish population were of Belgian nationality.
-Belgium was occupied by Nazi Germany between May 1940 and September 1944, and anti-Semitic policies were adopted throughout Belgium, even though popular resistance in some cities hindered their full application.
+Belgium was occupied by Nazi Germany between May 1940 and September 1944, and antisemitic policies were adopted throughout Belgium, even though popular resistance in some cities hindered their full application.
 Belgian local police rounded up Jews, on three occasions in Antwerp, assisting the German in fulfilling their murderous policy towards the Jews.
 Approximately 45% of the Belgian Jews (25.484 people) were deported to concentration camps from Dossin Barracks in Mechelen, primarily to Auschwitz.
 Only 1,200 of the deportees survived the war.
 The Committee for Jewish Defence, which worked with the national resistance movement Front de l'Indépendance, was the largest Jewish defence movement in Belgium during the war.
 Some Belgian Jews who fled Belgium in 1940 were deported on transports from Drancy, France.
 A total of 28,900 Belgian Jews perished between 1942 and 1945.
 Belgium was the only occupied country in which a transport (Train XX) was halted to give deportees a chance to escape.